PrakyathReddy/foundry-setup/readme.md

-forge init - to get a project started
+forge init - to get a project started.
+To initialize the repository.

 lib folder - includes dependencies for our packages here src - is the equivalent of contracts folder